S. – Conspiracy to traffic cocaine

 O. – Production of marijuana

 O. was charged with the production of marijuana for a 1000+ plant indoor grow operation.
 At trial, the defence challenged the validity of the search warrants, as well as raising issues related to the handling of critical evidence.
 All charges were stayed.

 Z. – Possession of cocaine and fentanyl for the purpose of trafficking

 Z. was charged with possession of fentanyl and cocaine for the purpose of trafficking.
 The evidence was discovered in the course of a traffic stop, during which Z. was taken from his car and searched.
 At trial, the defence brought an application exclude the seized drugs, arguing that Z.’s constitutional rights were breached.
 All charges were stayed.

 G. – Impaired driving, Over 80

 G. was charged with impaired driving and operation of a motor vehicle with a blood alcohol concentration over 80 mg/100 mL.
 After her arrest, she was taken to the police station where she provided two samples, registering 158 and 161 mg/100 mL.

-At trial, Solomon Friedman brought an application seeking the exclusion of the breath samples and all police observations of her physical signs of impairment.
+At trial, the defence brought an application seeking the exclusion of the breath samples and all police observations of her physical signs of impairment.
 The defence alleged that the police had violated her rights to counsel and had not ensured that the breath samples were taken as soon as practicable, as required by the Criminal.

 After trial, the defence application was granted and the judge excluded all the evidence.
 G. was acquitted of all charges.